 Keep in mind, that this information is NOT accurate and should only be used to get a general sense of your ranking.
 You’ll need to invest in paid tools to get better data.

 Your Local Google Pie in the Sky

 There is no simple solution to achieving the ‘pie in the sky’ that is the top rankings of Google.
 It takes resourcefulness, patience, time, and creativity.
-And it is an ongoing challenge due to the constantly-changing nature of Google’s algorithm.
+It is an ongoing challenge due to the constantly changing nature of Google’s algorithm.

 Register with Google My Business and develop a profile—a strong profile.
 GMB has free tools and resources that can help you garner additional traffic.
 There are many strategies and tactics; what works for one business might not work as well for another.

-However, there are an endless array of tools for tracking keywords, site traffic, and for reporting.
+However, there is an endless array of tools for tracking keywords, site traffic, and reporting.
 You don’t have to have all the answers to SEO—you just have to take some time and effort to understand what works.